Numbers down? 3 steps to deal with stress in sales during the COVID-19 crisis

 A little stress just means you give a fuck.

 Want to succeed at the new normal of sales during COVID-19?
-We're going to be releasing new content on working remotely and succeeding at sales during these difficult times: sign up for our newsletter now so you don't miss out!
+We're going to be releasing new content on working remotely and succeeding at sales during these difficult times: sign up for our newsletter with more actionable advice on handling sales pressure now so you don't miss out!

 Videos more your style?
 Watch as I break down how to deal with stress when you're missing your quota.